Bury St Edmunds, located in the county of Suffolk, England, is a picturesque town with a rich history.

 Taking the A14 and the M11, residents are able to arrive in London in just shy of 2 hours!

-This quick travel into the city makes living in Bury St Edmunds a great spot for those who may still need to commute to the capital.
+This quick travel into the city makes Bury St Edmunds a great spot for those who may still need to commute to the capital.

 Shopping in Bury St Edmunds is a truly unique experience.